smudge-js/smudge/notes/notes.md

 x.bind back to null / clean up after binds in functions

-x.is alpha special?
+x.RESEARCH.is alpha special?
     .y see: blendFuncSeparate

-buffer.bindTexture(); -> add parameter for texture slot? activeTexture()
+x.buffer.bindTexture(); -> add parameter for texture slot? activeTexture()

 .pbr.show* and pbr.get* functions are looking like they belong to pbr_ui not pbr

+.jsdoc?

+.just reorder pbr1.ts for now

+.refactor the geo into a class

 # Design Ideas / Questions

 .have drawing operations skip channels/groups if material value is undefined
     .colorMask
-.add blend mode to material challens/groups, can we do this per channel?
+.add blend mode to material channels/groups, can we do this per channel?
 .add idea of channel group (metallic is group with just metallic, rgb is group with r g b);
 .material constructor that takes objects for named params .Do i like the idea of drawing each shape to temp buffer and then using that drawing to write to the real buffers?